-My name is Ginger Sinsabaugh MacDonald 麦静洁 or Pure and Peaceful Hamburger Bun — when put into online translators.
-I know this because I am reinventing myself in China after a midlife divorce.
-It’s on the fault line of somewhere old and somewhere new, sorta like anyone who’s forty and up and finds herself starting over again.
+My name is Ginger Sinsabaugh MacDonald or 麦静洁 in Chinese characters literally translates into Pure and Peaceful Hamburger Bun.
+I know this because I live in China.
+That’s where I was living when my marriage imploded.
+That’s where I chose to reinvent self.
+China is on the fault line of something old and something new, sorta like anyone who’s forty and up and finds herself starting over again.

 I’m also a barista of bad.
 I take life’s crappy situations and grind them into something good.
 Trust me.
 I’ve had enough to start my own Starbucks.

 Maybe you’re going through a divorce and know the work it takes to move on.
 Maybe you’ve lost your home, your job, a loved one, a child, your faith, a boob or your bladder control.
 Maybe you are losing your mind dealing with your aging parent’s dementia.
 Or maybe, you have lost a dream and have to create a new one.

 Only you are intimate with your grief.
 Grief that you endure every day.
 Grief that keeps you from sleeping at night.
 Grief that tortures your heat like a pinched sciatica nerve and gnaws a hole in your faith.